francescoraves483/LaMP_LaTe/README.md

 At the moment two images are available: one for testing over wired interfaces and one for testing over wireless interfaces.

-**Warning:** Docker images may not include the latest version of LaTe.
+**Warning:** Docker images does not include, for the time being, the latest version of LaTe.

 ![](./docs/pics/EU_flag.jpg)